-Find me @bellestrategies around the web, or comment below.
+Find me @rachelcreveling around the web, or comment below.

-Belle Strategies is a boutique Digital Marketing company with offices in South Florida and South Carolina.
+Rachel Creveling is the owner of Belle Strategies, a boutique Digital Marketing company with offices in South Florida and South Carolina.
 We pair data-driven strategy with attention to detail to produce revenue-based results.
-For assistance growing your brand, contact us!
+For assistance growing your brand, contact me!